devanshjoshi08/RISCV-Pipeline-Research/README.md

 # Speculative GHR Forwarding: Eliminating Stale Branch-Predictor State in Deep FPGA Pipelines

 This repository is the code-and-data supplement for the ACM TRETS submission **"Speculative GHR
-Forwarding: Eliminating Stale Branch-Predictor State in Deep FPGA Pipelines"** The write-up is in the ACM `acmart` format and split into the main paper [`paper/main.tex`](paper/main.tex) and a companion [`paper/supplement.tex`](paper/supplement.tex) holding the corroborating figures
+Forwarding: Eliminating Stale Branch-Predictor State in Deep FPGA Pipelines"**.
+The write-up is in the ACM `acmart` format and split into the main paper [`paper/main.tex`](paper/main.tex) and a companion [`paper/supplement.tex`](paper/supplement.tex) holding the corroborating figures